-In other words, if you've got shares in a company and it goes kaput, or you've bought a fund and it performs poorly, then you've no protection as that's the nature of investing.
+In other words, if you've got shares in a company and it goes kaput, or you've bought a fund and it performs poorly, generally there's no safety net to fall back on – that's the nature of investing.

-Yet in many cases if you're buying shares or funds through a company - eg, some stockbrokers just sell you shares – the fact the stockbroker went bust wouldn't actually matter.
+Yet in many cases if you're buying shares or funds through a company – for example, some stockbrokers just sell you shares – the fact the stockbroker went bust wouldn't actually matter.
 You'd still own the shares, so there'd be no compensation.

-If you choose to invest in stock market funds or other investment vehicles, 100% of the first £50,000 is covered.
+If you choose to invest in stock market funds or other investments, 100% of the first £85,000 is covered.